arceda/bio-samples/viral/viral_classification/README.md

 # A COMPARISON OF KAMERIS AND CASTOR-KRFE
 Author: MSC.
 Vicente Machaca Arceda

+Online version for testing Kameris algorithm and see the CGR: http://134.209.44.160/viral/viral.html

 Kameris and Castor-KRFE are methods based on k-mer frequencies for viral subtypying classification.
 Kameris was proposed by Solis-Reyes et al. (2018), they compute the k-mer frequencies using a Frequency Chaos Game Representation (FCGR) mean while Castor-KRFE, proposed by Lebatteux, Remita, and Diallo (2019), compute the k-mer frequencies from the whole training datasets.